suhaspsr/MLE-Azure-Capstone/README.md

 # Capstone Project - Azure Machine Learning Engineer

 ## Introduction
-In this project, I train two machine learning models to perform a binary classification and compare their performance.
+In this capstone, I have trained two ml models to perform a classification task and compare their accuracies.
-1. Automated ML (denoted as AutoML from now on) model: Trained using AutoML.
+1. AutoML model: Trained using AutoML.
 2. HyperDrive model: Logistic Regression with hyperparameters tuned using HyperDrive.

-I demonstrate the ability to leverage an external dataset in my workspace, train the models using the different tools available in the AzureML framework as well as to deploy the best performing model as a web service.
+I have used an external dataset in my workspace, trained the models using the different tools available in the AzureML framework as well as to deploy the best performing model as a web service.